jrburke/htemplate/README.md

 render();
 ```

 htemplate does not do any virtual DOM diffing, it will just set the innerHTML.
-Create small components that have fine grained model listening that just update the parts of the UI that change.
+Create small components that have fine grained model listening to minimize the parts of the UI that change.

 ## API